Who must have passed the test?

-You must have passed the test if you are between 18 and 67 years old when you hand in your application documents to the police.
+If you are between 18 and 67 years old, you must pass the test before you hand in your application documents to the police.

 Have you already passed the test?

-If you have already taken such a test when you participated in training in Norwegian language and social studies, you do not need to take it again now.
+If you have already taken such a test when you participated in training in Norwegian language and social studies, you do not need to take it again.

 Please note!
 You must have taken the test in Norwegian.
 If you have only taken the social studies test in your own language, you must take it again in Norwegian.